• Menu

 #6 Sleeping May Help With Surviving Your Long International Flights

-Since you ARE on a long international flight, most probably crossing several time zones, sleep will definitely play a big part in your survival during the flight, and how you feel upon arrival.
+Since you ARE on a long international flight, most probably crossing several time zones, sleep will play a big part in your survival during the flight, and how you feel upon arrival.

 Depending on if you are flying a long-haul red-eye or during the day will determine when and how much you decide to sleep.